MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 A setting that ensures the HoloLens device fits properly.
 A proper fit is very important for alignment purposes.

 ## Gaze
-The act of looking at a user interface element with the HoloLens.
+The act of looking at a user interface element with HoloLens.
 In some cases, you can select an item just by gazing at it.
 In other cases, you use gaze to target an object and then act on that target with a gesture.

 ## Gesture
-Hand gestures enable operators to do actions in mixed reality.
+A hand movement that enables an operator to do an action in mixed reality.
 For more information, see [Gestures to know](authoring-gestures.md).

 ## Interpupillary distance (IPD)
 The distance between a user’s eyes.
 Different users have different IPDs.
-To align content correctly, the HoloLens needs to be calibrated for each user’s IPD.
+To align content correctly, HoloLens needs to be calibrated for each user’s IPD.

 ## Marker
 A computer-generated visual used for one type of alignment.
 You gaze at the marker to align the guide with its spatial coordinates.